flipp-oss/deimos/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/flipp-oss/deimos .

+You can/should re-generate RBS types when methods or classes change by running the following:

+    bundle exec sord --hide-private --no-sord-comments sig/defs.rbs

 ### Linting

 Deimos uses Rubocop to lint the code.
 Please run Rubocop on your code